Emergency Medical Services

 COUNTY RESIDENTS

-Baltimore County residents should not receive any invoices from Change Healthcare, Digitech, or from Baltimore County Government.
+Baltimore County residents should not receive any invoices from Digitech or from Baltimore County Government.
 They may receive a "Request for Information;" this is a request from the billing company for insurance information or a patient signature.

 NON-COUNTY RESIDENTS

-If you are not a Baltimore County resident, if you have a copay or your insurance does not pay for ambulance transport you will receive a bill from Change Heathcare or Digitech.
-Payment will be made to Change Healthcare or Digitech, not to Baltimore County Government.
+If you are not a Baltimore County resident, if you have a copay or your insurance does not pay for ambulance transport you will receive a bill from Digitech.
+Payment will be made to Digitech, not to Baltimore County Government.

 Revenue from medical transport billing goes into Baltimore County Government's general fund and supports a variety of services.